astropy/astropy/docs/units/equivalencies.rst

 Here, we might have expected ~0.159 Hz in the first example and 1 Hz in the second.
 However, :func:`~astropy.units.equivalencies.dimensionless_angles` converts to radians per second and then drops radians as a unit.
-The implicit mistake in these examples is that the unit Hz is equivalent to cycles per second, which it is not (it is just "per second").
+The implicit mistake made in these examples is that the unit Hz is taken to be equivalent to cycles per second, which it is not (it is just "per second").
 This realization also leads to the solution: to use an explicit equivalency between cycles per second and hertz:

   >>> (1*u.rad/u.s).to(u.Hz, equivalencies=[(u.cy/u.s, u.Hz)])  # doctest: +FLOAT_CMP
   <Quantity 0.15915494309189535 Hz>